fmazzant/RestClient/README.md

 ```
 ### OnPreResult

-OnPreResult occurs when the request is completing but the request is not completed.
+OnPreResult occurs when the request is completing but  still hasn't completed yet.
 When OnPreResult is raises we can todo somethings, for example  get and use the result of request.

 ```c#